 Health it up!

 This fruit salsa is already pretty healthy!
 You are using the fresh fruits of the season and the recipe does not call for any added oils or other fat.
 You may want to replace the sugar in the lime dressing with a sweetener that you are happier with.
-Perhaps you prefer artificial sweetener or a natural sugar like maple syrup.
+Perhaps you prefer artificial sweeteners or natural sugar like maple syrup.
 Start with a small amount like 1/2 teaspoon, taste, and add more.

 Serving suggestions: